Unified invoicing in Zuora Revenue

 - Standalone invoice items created for Order Line Item (OLI) are supported.
-However, only the initial phase of OLI booking and its respective billings can be supported.
-Any update or cancellation on the OLI will not be synced to Zuora Revenue.
+However, only the OLI in the state of Booked, SentToBilling, or Complete can be supported as well as its respective billings.
+Any cancellation on the OLI will not be synced to Zuora Revenue.

 - For standalone invoices created without PRPC, the accounting codes are referenced from the Invoice Item level, which is only supported through the Zuora Billing API.